 I’m excited to present highlights from Emma & Jack’s amazing Summer wedding at the Bath Guildhall, followed by their wedding reception at the family’s working farm in Gloucestershire.

 It was a beautifully crisp Summers morning in Bath.
 You know the kind; intense blue skies and the touch of warm sunshine on your skin.
-The smell of morning coffee shops filled the air as Gabi and I made our way to join Emma and her family, getting ready just a stone’s throw from the center of Bath in a gorgeous Georgian townhouse.
+The smell of morning coffee shops filled the air as I made our way to join Emma and her family, getting ready just a stone’s throw from the center of Bath in a gorgeous Georgian townhouse.
 There was an calm and comfortable air as they laughed, joked and hugged their way through ‘hair and makeup’, munching on piles of strawberries accompanying their champagne (with some yummy soft window light for us to enjoy!).
 After dragging her little brother out of bed, her mum wrapped a tie around him and the transformation was complete.
 A quick change in to her wedding dress, a hug for Mum, a glance in the mirror and Emma was ‘wedding ready’!

 There is something special about Bath in Summertime, when the sunlight hits the Bath stone it turns a warm golden colour which just makes you feel good inside.
 And Bath Guildhall did not disappoint – looking spectacular in the sunshine against that azure sky.